AntaresSimulatorTeam/andromede-modeling-prototype/README.md

-This Python package features a generic interpreter of **Gems** capable of generating optimization problems from any library and system files that adhere to the modelling language syntax.
-It then employs off-the-shelf optimization solvers to solve these problems.
+This Python package features a generic interpreter of **Gems** capable of generating optimisation problems from any library and system files that adhere to the modelling language syntax.
+It then employs off-the-shelf optimisation solvers to solve these problems.
 The Python API facilitates reading case studies stored in YAML format, modifying them, or creating new ones from scratch by scripting.